First Time in Human Study

 Ladera Ranch, CA, 92694

 ABK Biomedical Inc. provides and continues to provide accurate information on its website.
 However, ABK Biomedical Inc. assumes no responsibility for the accuracy and/or completeness, express or implied, as to the information contained or omitted and/or the products described.
 Furthermore, ABK Biomedical Inc. may change the products mentioned, and their stage in development, at any time without notice.
 ABK Biomedical Inc. is a clinical-stage company engaged in the research and development of new medical devices.
-ABK Biomedical Inc. products are considered investigational products and are NOT FDA approved for use.
-Y90 radioembolization
+Eye90 microspheres® is considered an investigational product and is NOT FDA-approved for use.

 Copyright 2022 - All International Rights Reserved